 Expenses that remain the same regardless of miles.
 These bills must be paid even if your wheels aren't turning.

-• Parking & Software: Monthly yard fees, ELD, Load boards.
+- Parking & Tech: Yard fees, ELD, Load boards.

 The Trap: Assuming these are just "monthly bills."
 To be profitable, you must convert these into a per-mile figure.